 Image: martiwf0 on YouTube

 The cheapest way of getting your own hidden underground survival shelter is to make your own.
 Lately, there has been a lot of talk about using a shipping container as a bunker.
-If you want to see a video of how it is done, watch this YouTube video.

 But using a shipping container for a survival shelter is almost always a TERRIBLE IDEA.
 Some of the main issues are: